combinaut/minibars/README.md

 Minibars is a stripped down implmentation of [Handlerbars.rb][3] using [MiniRacer][1].
 It eschews capabilities that require two-way binding with the JS runtime, making it a good upgrade path for those with simple Handlebars templates who need an upgrade path for their ARM64 architecture.

-# Why?

-Minibars is a stripped down implmentation of Handlerbars using MiniRacer.
-It eschews capabilities that require two-way binding with the JS runtime, making it a good upgrade path for those with simple Handlebars templates who need an upgrade path for their ARM64 architecture.

 # Usage

 ## Simple Stuff